 Cost Groupings

-Refers to the that are allocated to the organization’s under the multiple rate method of developing and applying indirect cost rates.
+Refers to the intermediate cost pools that are allocated to the organization’s major functions under the multiple rate method of developing and applying indirect cost rates.

+Cost Objective

+A program, function, activity, award, organizational subdivision, contract, or work unit for which data are desired and for which provision is made to accumulate and measure the cost of processes, products, jobs, capital projects, etc. A cost objective may be a major function of the Grantee, a particular service or project, a federal award or state award, or an indirect cost activity.
+Also see final cost objective and intermediate cost objective.

 Cost-Plus-Award-Fee Contract

-A cost reimbursement contract that provide an incentive for excellence in contract performance.
+A cost reimbursement contract that provides an incentive for excellence in contract performance.

 Cost-Plus-Fixed-Fee Contract

 A type of cost reimbursement contract that assigns minimal responsibility for costs and for which a fixed fee is negotiated.
-The fee provides an incentive for a subcontractor to contract for efforts that might otherwise pose too great a risk to it to assume.
+The fee provides an incentive for a contractor to contract for efforts that might otherwise pose too great a risk to it to assume.

 Cost-Plus-Incentive-Fee Contract

-A cost reimbursement contract that provides an incentive for the subcontractor to achieve lower costs.
+A cost reimbursement contract that provides an incentive for the contractor to achieve lower costs.

 Cost Plus Percentage of Construction Contract